1) Security logging coverage

 2) Monitoring and suspicious activity detection

-- Real-time alerting is enabled for high-risk and anomaly-based events.
+- Real-time alerting for high-risk and anomaly-based events is configured as a required production control.

 - Examples include repeated unauthorized calls, unusual request volume, abnormal data retrieval, and access to canary records.